lekevicius/lekevicius.com/src/pages/now.md

-* Living in **Vilnius, Lithuania**.
-Will stay here for at least two more years.
-* Not employed at any company or freelancing, independently building my own apps.
-Currently working on **Alive.app**.
-* Just created a newsletter for this website.
-Unsure where this will go.
+* Currently in Vilnius, Lithuania.
+Next planned trip: London in late January.
+* Currently working on Alive.app, an easy to use dead man's switch.
 * Also, slowly transfering old projects into this website.

 ---

-* Watching House of Cards Season 6, Maniac, Making a Murderer Season 2.
+* Recently watched TV shows: House of Cards Season 6 (disappointing end to a good show), Maniac (funny but leaves with something to think about).
+* Recently finished game: Assassin’s Creed Odyssey.
+It's huge and packed with Greek myths and history.
 * Reading "It doesn't have to be crazy at work"
-* Playing Diablo III on Nintendo Switch.
-It's great.
-* Doing basic body weight training.

-_Last update 16th November, 2018_
+_Last updated on December 12th, 2018_